-The changelog_item_list template is the subtemplate used by the changelog_entry subtemplate to format a list of changelog items, and also by the changelog_item or list_item subtemplate to format a list of subitems or subsubitems etc.
+The changelog\item\list template is the subtemplate used by the changelog\entry subtemplate to format a list of items in an entry on a box page whose SectionType is ListItems, and also by the list\item subtemplate to format a list of subitems or subsubitems etc.

-It contains the following identifiers (in addition to the universal identifiers):
+The following identifiers are available (in addition to the universal identifiers):

-- indent the indentation level of the item list: "(blank string) for the list of top-level items, '1' for a list of substitutes, '2' for a list of subsubitems etc. - m_changelog_item replaced by one or more copies of the changelog_item subtemplate if it exists, or the list_item subtemplate otherwise
+- indent the indentation level of the item list: " (blank string) for the list of top-level items, '1' for a list of subsubitems, '2' for a list of subsubitems etc. - m\changelog\item replaced by one or more copies of the list\item subtemplate

-To see the default changelog_item_list template, run the following command:
+To see the default changelog\item\list template, run the following command: